rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

 * `No access keys exist for the root user of the AWS account <https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html#root-password>`_
 * The account is not consolidated under a payer account or serving as a payer account with linked child accounts
+* The account cannot be a part of an AWS Organization

 These requirements **must** be met before the account can be transitioned to Rackspace.